ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 #### Subscribe BigPanda to alert notifications in SolarWinds

 Subscribe BigPanda to your SolarWinds alert notifications by sending a POST request to your SolarWinds server.
+You can use either cURL or PowerShell commands to send the POST request.

 Use the credentials of the system user account from the previous step.